thereviews/thereviews.github.io/_posts/2025-12-14-4-Channel-NVR.md

 <!-- /wp:separator -->

 <!-- wp:paragraph -->
-<p>The <strong>RB-TV-NVR104D2</strong> is a <strong>renewed plug-and-play PoE NVR</strong> that gives budget buyers a reliable way to run a 4-camera IP system without recurring fees.
+<p>The <strong>TRENDnet RB-TV-NVR104D2</strong> is a <strong>renewed plug-and-play PoE NVR</strong> that gives budget buyers a reliable way to run a 4-camera IP system without recurring fees.
 It supports ONVIF, includes a 2TB HDD pre-installed, and comes with a 90-day TRENDnet Renewed Guarantee for peace of mind — making it a great value pick for entry-level home or small office surveillance.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->